Acclime helps you set up, manage & advance your business in China and beyond.

 - Internal Malfunction – Internal company structures can cause internal reporting instruments to fail when under abnormal stress, especially as the company grows or shrinks, resulting in vital information not being received in time or in the right understandable format, and significant opportunities lost, or cliffs not seen that should have been.

-Even though company and management turnarounds may look like a daunting and arduous journey, the survival of a business is at stake, along with its jobs and the impact on other stakeholders.
+Even though company and turnaround management may look like a daunting and arduous journey, the survival of a business is at stake, along with its jobs and the impact on other stakeholders.
 To help those considering a turnaround, this article outlines some steps of the process to save a company.

 Analysis and assessment

-The first step for a company and management turnaround is to establish the cause of the problem.
+The first step for a company and turnaround management is to establish the cause of the problem.
 Ideally, such an analysis would require an external agent to conduct a review to guarantee impartiality.
 Internally, management is often too close to the situation to be impartial and accept the issues at hand.

 The best option is to call an external auditor to conduct an audit looking at the company’s various management elements, the company’s structure, internal checks and balances, and finances.
 Once an audit is complete, the company and management will receive a detailed outlook of the current company situation, the timescale of the situation, and practical suggestions and solutions for a successful turnaround.